Create Role Description

 Manage Self

-• Adapt existing skills to new situations
+• Adapt your existing skills to new situations

-• Show commitment to achieving work goals
+• Commit to achieving work goals

 • Seek feedback from colleagues and stakeholders

-• Stay motivated when tasks become difficult
+• Persist when tasks are difficult

 Intermediate